-NLIP use case: Customer Supports
+NLIP use case: Customer Support

-In this clause, we enumerate some of the various use-cases that a single chat application using NLIP can provide.

 We showcase how the Natural Language Interaction Protocol (NLIP) can facilitate seamless speech-to-text communication in a customer support scenario.

 In this use case, a customer initiates a support request by speaking directly with a support agent using natural speech.
-The spoken audio is transcribed into text using the NVIDIA ASR Automatic Speech Recognition (ASR) model.
-Communication between the speech processing and support agents follows the Natural Language Interaction Protocol (NLIP) message format.
+The spoken audio is transcribed into text using the NVIDIA Automatic Speech Recognition (ASR) model.
+Communication between the speech processing and support agents follows the NLIP message format.
 Based on keywords extracted from the customer’s request, the system identifies relevant Reddit channels.
 A specialized search agent then queries these channels and retrieves the most recent and relevant posts, delivering them back to the customer in real time.

-The system leverages NVIDIA’s Automatic Speech Recognition (ASR) model to transcribe spoken customer input into text.
-This transcribed content is then processed using the Granite 3.3-2B-Instruct model (2B), enabling contextual understanding and intent extraction.
+The system leverages NVIDIA’s ASR model to transcribe spoken customer input into text.
+This transcribed content is then processed using the Granite-3.3-2B-Instruct model, enabling contextual understanding and intent extraction.
 All interactions between system components adhere to the NLIP message format, ensuring modular and interoperable agent communication.
 Additionally, the demonstration integrates MCP with Reddit’s search APIs to retrieve relevant, real-time information, illustrating how multi-agent systems can dynamically support customer queries across external knowledge sources.

-In this demonstration, three specialized agents—Speech to Text Agent, Channel Recommender Agent, and Search Agent—collaborate using the NLIP Natural Language Interaction Protocol (NLIP) to fulfill a customer’s voice-based support request in real time.
+In this demonstration, three specialized agents—Speech to Text Agent, Channel Recommender Agent, and Search Agent—collaborate using NLIP to fulfill a customer’s voice-based support request in real time.
 Each agent plays a distinct role in the end-to-end interaction pipeline, showcasing how modular AI components can be composed using standardized communication and interoperable APIs.